JonJon2005/CoDXPTokenTracker/frontend/README.md

 ## Development

-1. Make sure the backend server is running on `http://localhost:5000`.
+1. Make sure the backend server is running on `http://localhost:7001`.
+   If your backend uses a different port, update `vite.config.js` accordingly.
 2. Install dependencies and start the Vite development server:

    ```bash